lanl/nuDustC/README.md

 This build uses cmake.

 ### Plog
-Plog is a header only package.
+Plog is a header-only package.
 Running cmake fetches Plog, but it can also be acquired by:

 ```
 git clone git@github.com:SergiusTheBest/plog.git